BeSimple/BeSimpleI18nRoutingBundle/README.markdown

     return $collection;

-## Generate route in your templates
+## Generate a route in your templates

 ### Specify a locale